 The marinade is extremely important in both the appetiser and the main dish.
 The critical thing you need to know about ceviche is how the liquid from the lime works its magic on the raw fish.

-What Kind Of Fish For Ceviche?
+What Kind Of Fish To Use For Your Ceviche Recipe?

 Shop at a market that you trust, or a fishmonger that maintains a good reputation is good practice when purchasing fresh fish for ceviche.
 Fresh-caught fish should be stored on top of and underneath solid ice, not melting ice, or in a refrigerated container at the market.